pts/pts-xtiny/README.txt

 executable size is 9052 bytes.

 See https://github.com/pts/pts-tiny-7z-sfx , which implements a .7z archive
-extractor and SFX.
+extractor and self-extractor (SFX).
 It doesn't use pts-xtiny directly, but features of pts-xtiny are inlined to its c-minidiet.sh and minidiet/* files.
-Compiled executable size is 24220 bytes; when compressed with upx, it's 16552 bytes.
+Compiled executable size is 24220 bytes; when compressed with upxbc, it's 14640 bytes.

+See https://github.com/pts/muxzcat , which implements an .xz and .lzma decompression filter.
+Compiled executable size is 7376 bytes; when compressed with upxbc, it's 4678 bytes.

 Q22.
 Does pts-xtiny support -Wl,--gc-sections?
 """"""""""""""""""""""""""""""""""""""""""""""